-Parents and guardians, the school district recognizes that parental and family involvement are essential to the success of every student in our school district.
+Finally, we recognize that parental and family involvement are essential to the success of every child in our school district.
 Thus, we remain committed to creating a welcoming environment for all families.
-Please do not hesitate to reach out to your child's teachers and administrators and explore our district website (tfd215.org) to learn more about the great things occurring in Thornton Fractional High School District 215 and how you can engage in our school activities.
+Please do not hesitate to reach out to your child's teachers and administrators and explore our district website to learn more about the great things occurring in Thornton Fractional High School District 215 and how you can engage in our school activities.